SEIR-7-06/installfest/mac-dev-tools/README.md

 Every single application above has its own list of shortcuts too!

-One way to learn them is to use this free plugin that lists all possible shortcuts in whatever application you're currently in.
+One way to learn them is to use this free plugin, CheatSheet, that makes it easy to see all possible shortcuts in whatever application you're currently using.
 Download and install [CheatSheet](https://mediaatelier.com/CheatSheet/?lang=en) to get this tool.
+Once installed, press and hold the Command key and cheatsheet will pop up on its own.

 <img src="https://mediaatelier.com/CheatSheet/imgs/main.png">